 South Perth is rich in parks and reserves and natural beauty spots such as the Swan River.
 The South Perth foreshore and parks and playgrounds were the places most commonly frequented by young people.
-The City's libraries were also used by around 50% of the young people surveyed, and sporting clubs or ovals around 40%.
+The City's libraries were also used by around half of the young people surveyed, and sporting clubs or ovals around 40%.
 City facilities that were not well used included community halls (18%), George Burnett Leisure Centre (15%) and Manning Skatepark (14%).

-There is capacity for the George Burnett Leisure Centre to be utilised more often by young people, with currently no programs run out of the centre for young people over the age of 12.
+There is capacity for the George Burnett Leisure Centre to be utilised more often by young people.
+There are no programs run out of the centre for young people over the age of 12.
 Young people talked about wanting more basketball and other facilities.
+The leisure centre has one basketball court which can be used for badminton, soccer and volleyball but these are not being used in any significant way by young people.
 Nearly a third of young people told us that cost is a barrier for them attending things they want to, and we know that young people's finances have been impacted by COVID-19.

 Young people and parents and caregivers told us that they want more youth specific places, or a youth facility of some kind in the City.
-The City has a number of community halls or 'centres' which are rarely used by young people at the moment, so exploring the development of one or more of these into an exclusive, or part-time drop-in space with youth facilities, activities and programming should be viewed at as a long-term goal.
-The City is also exploring building a new recreation and aquatic facility near Curtin University, which will include youth provision should it go ahead.
+The City has a number of community halls or 'centres' which are rarely used by young people at the moment, so exploring the development of one or more of these into an exclusive, or part-time drop-in space with youth facilities, activities and programming should be looked at as a long-term goal.
+The City is also exploring building a new recreation and aquatic facility near Curtin University, which should include youth provision should it go ahead.